caelebk/discordbot/README.md

 - Emote adder

+- Webscraping Ideas

-- Myanimelist scraper (database & statistical analysis maybe)?
+  - Myanimelist (database & statistical analysis maybe)?
+  - Chegg?

-- Chegg scraper?
+  - Osu scraper?

 - opt into unofficial roles
+  - !opt {rolename} to opt into an unofficial role to prevent role clutter.
+  - !ping {rolename} for bot to ping all the users inside that unofficial role.